 Hemophilia B is caused by mutations in the F9 gene that result in the lack of functional FIX.
 Like type A, hemophilia B is inherited in an X-linked manner.
 Of note, the F9 gene is found on the X chromosome, one of two sex-determining chromosomes in humans.
 For this reason, males are more susceptible to developing the disease than females.

-About one-third of hemophilia type B cases are not inherited but caused by a spontaneous genetic mutation.
+About one-third of hemophilia B cases are not inherited, but caused by a spontaneous genetic mutation.

-Hemophilia type B is a treatable disease with replacement therapy where an infusion of the missing clotting factor is given to patients, usually after an accident or injury.
+Hemophilia B is a treatable disease with replacement therapy, in which an infusion of the missing FIX protein is given to patients.

-Some patients may be treated with antifibrinolytics, which are medications that slow the process of breaking down clotting factors in the blood.
-These treatments can slightly increase the levels of clotting factors but are not enough to treat severe forms of hemophilia.
+Some patients also may be treated with antifibrinolytics, which are medications that slow the process of breaking blood clots in the body.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.